lucieperrotta/computersandmusic/README.md

 - **Equalizer**: An audio EQ composed of 3 types of frequency filters (notch, cut, and shelf).
 - **Compressor**: A dynamic range compressor controlled by threshold, ratio, knee with, makeup, attack, and release.
 - **NonlinearModelling**: Methods for modelling and identifying dynamic nonlinear systems such as amplifiers.
+- **DeepLearning**: Some examples of deep learning applications in production.
 - **Helpers**: A notebook with helpers functions for the others notebooks, along with examples and explanations.

 The *requirements.txt* file contains the libraries needed for running the code.

+The *samples* directory contains *wav* audio files needed for running the notebooks.